jensljungblad/elemental_components/README.md

 ### Assets

-In order to require assets such as CSS, either require them manually in e.g. `application.css`:
+In order to require assets such as CSS, either require them manually in the manifest, e.g. `application.css`:

 ```css
 /*